aaronallen8455/breakpoint/README.md

 - Calls to `threadDelay` are not paused by breakpoints in the sense that time continues to elapse, however they won't unblock until the breakpoint finishes.
+- `ApplicativeDo` can sometimes cause variables that are in scope to not be traced.
 - Implicit params are not currently supported
 - `RecursiveDo` binds aren't visible before they are bound, despite being in scope.
 - If there is anything buffered in `stdin` then that will interfere with the blocking mechanism.
+- Concurrent threads are not blocked in GHC < 9.2.x